Financial Support Policies

 All students receiving some form of graduate school financial aid must abide by the policies and procedures set forth in the following documents:

-These are the policies and procedures that will govern merit-based financial aid in the 2016-17 academic year.
+- These are the policies and procedures that will govern merit-based financial aid in the 2020-21 academic year; last revised January 13, 2020

 - Graduate Bulletin